czwen/GhostSKB/README_en.md

   2. Copy GhostSKB/switch.scpt file in the project to ~/Library/Application\ Scripts/com.dmx.GhostSKB/
   3. Enter System setting, Keyboard->Shortcuts->Input Sources, Enable "Select the previous input source" and "Select next source in input menu" shortcuts.

-  Only by doing this can make GhostSKB can work correctly.
+  Only by doing this can make GhostSKB work correctly.